Bipartite causal inference with interference, time series data, and a random network: The Impact of Wildfire Smoke Exposure on Bikeshare Hours

 }\fi

 \if{

 }\fi

+We estimate the immediate and carryover effects for each area separately using the Na\"ive-$t$ estimator described in \cref{sec:simu_real_data} and the estimators based on the proposed algorithms that match one exposed time period to one (\cref{sec:matching}), two or one-or-two (Supplement~C.1) unexposed time periods.
+We set the tuning parameters of the proposed algorithms as $(\delta,\delta', \epsilon)=(2,0.1,6)$.

+\cref{real-data-table} shows the causal effect estimates, p-values, and the number of exposed time periods used by each approach.
+Effect estimates are in hours of bikeshare rentals.
+The na\"ive approach, which uses all the exposed (and unexposed) time periods, estimates that both the immediate and the carryover effect is positive (albeit, not statistically significant).
+These results under the na\"ive approach imply that the most recent and past smoke exposure increase biking activity.
+This unrealistic result is likely due to temporal confounding since exposure is more common during the late summer and fall months when there is also more biking activity.

-\cref{real-data-table} shows the estimates and p-values from Na\"ive-$t$ and the three matching estimators under the tuning parameters $(\delta,\delta', \epsilon)=(2,0.1,6)$.
-The estimate from the na\"ive approach is positive, implying that smoke increases biking activity.
-This unreasonable result is likely due to temporal confounding because most exposed time periods occur during the late summer and fall months when biking might be more prevalent.
-Instead, the matching estimators estimate that smoke exposure reduces biking activity in San Francisco, while riding behavior in the East Bay and San Jose is not influenced by wildfire smoke exposure.
-The matching algorithms use unexposed time periods during the summer and fall months only as matches (see Supplement E.2 for an illustration).
-These results are statistically significant at the 0.05 level for San Francisco under Matching 1-1, or 1-1/2.
-Since exposure is relatively dense during the summer and fall months, Matching 1-2 returns approximately half the number of matches compared to the other two matching algorithms, which might explain larger p-values for this estimator.
+Instead, effect estimates from the proposed algorithms and estimators return more realistic results.
+We estimate that smoke exposure reduces biking activity in San Francisco, while it does not have an impact in the East Bay and San Jose areas.
+These results are statistically significant at the 0.05 level for San Francisco for the estimator corresponding to the algorithm that matches one exposed time period to one or one-or-two unexposed time periods (1-1, and 1-1/2).
+Since exposure is relatively dense during the summer and fall months, the algorithm that searches for two unexposed time periods for each exposed one returns approximately half the number of matches compared to the other two algorithms, which might explain the larger p-values.
+Based on the algorithm's constraints, the proposed estimator uses unexposed time periods during the summer and fall months only (see Supplement I.2 for an illustration).

+For the carryover effect, none of the estimates are statistically significant at the 0.05 level, with point estimates generally close to 0.
+This suggests that smoke exposure during the previous week does not have an impact on current biking activity.
+However, the proportions of time periods with carryover exposure that were matched are relatively low, especially for the \texttt{1-2} algorithm. {This is due to the dense carryover exposure conditions in summer and fall and a small number of unexposed time periods which restricts the quantity of available matches.}